1. Name of the Organisation

 Paragraph 7:

 Decisions at the General Assembly shall be taken by simple majority.
-Voting may be by show of hands, but must be in writing if a member so requests.
-The election of the President, other members of the Board, auditors and deputies shall be by written ballot.
+Voting may be by show of hands, but must be in writing if a member request that.
+The election of the President, other members of the Executive Committee, auditors and deputies shall be by written ballot.

 Paragraph 8: